Adalimumab: History

 Adalimumab was the first fully human monoclonal antibody approved by the US Food and Drug Administration (FDA).
 It is derived from phage display.

 Adalimumab was discovered as a result of a collaboration between BASF Bioresearch Corporation and Cambridge Antibody Technology, U.K., itself a collaboration of the government-funded Medical Research Council and three academics, which began in 1993.

 Initially named D2E7, it was then further manufactured at BASF Bioresearch Corporation, developed by BASF Knoll (BASF Pharma), and ultimately manufactured and marketed by Abbott Laboratories after Abbott's acquisition of BASF Pharma.
 On 1 January 2013, Abbott split into two companies, one retaining the Abbott name and the other named AbbVie.
 As a result, AbbVie took over development and marketing of Humira.
 The brand name Humira stands for "human monoclonal antibody in rheumatoid arthritis", and was named by one of Abbott's employees, Richard J. Karwoski, who was also responsible for leading the effort to get Humira approved by the FDA.

 It is the third TNF inhibitor, after infliximab and etanercept, to be approved in the United States.
 It is constructed from a fully human monoclonal antibody, while infliximab is a mouse-human chimeric antibody and etanercept is a TNF receptor-IgG fusion protein.

 The drug candidate was discovered initially using CAT's phage display technology and named D2E7.
-The key components of the drug were found by guiding the selection of human antibodies from phage display repertoires to a single epitope of an antigen TNF alpha.
+The key components of the drug were found by guiding the selection of human antibodies from phage display repertoires to a single epitope of an antigen TNF.
 The ultimate clinical candidate, D2E7, was created and manufactured at BASF Bioresearch Corporation and taken through most of the drug development process by BASF Knoll, then further development, manufacturing and marketing by Abbott Laboratories, after Abbott acquired the pharmaceutical arm of BASF Knoll.

 Since 2008, adalimumab had been approved by the FDA for the treatment of rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, Crohn's disease, moderate to severe chronic psoriasis and juvenile idiopathic arthritis.
 Although only approved for ulcerative colitis from late 2012, by the FDA in the disease's management, it had been used for several years in cases that have not responded to conventional treatment at standard dosing for Crohn's disease.

 Adalimumab, sold under the brand name Humira, was approved for use in the United States in 2002.

 Adalimumab, sold under the brand names Humira and Trudexa, was approved for use in the European Union in September 2003.